aary/sharp/Mutex/README.md

 for it and the rest is used up by the coexistent scalar

-The API ensures that users only make safe writes to the embedded integer by following an RAII based access pattern and safely committing to the atomic integer on destruction.
+The API ensures that users only make safe writes to the embedded integer by following an RAII based access pattern and safely committing to the underlying storage on destruction.
 If the user tries to change the spinlock state, the program will try and raise an exception or crash with a helpful error message

 ```c++